Finding Supermassive Black Hole Binary Mergers in Pulsar Timing Array Data: Methodology

 \subsection{Projection in Pulsar Timing Arrays}

 The response of a PTA to the shift in pulsar rotational frequency $\nu$ due to gravitational wave strain $h$ with $+$ and $\times$ polarizations is given by \citet{vanHaasterenLevin2010}:

-where $F(\theta, \phi, \psi)$ is the geometric projection factor.
-It is a function of $\theta$, the angle between the position to the pulsar and the position of the source of the gravitational wave, $\phi$, the angle between the wave's principle polarization and the projection of the pulsar on to the plane perpendicular to the propagation direction, and $\psi$ is the gravitational wave polarization angle.
+where $F(\hat{\Omega}, \hat{p}, \psi)$ is the geometric projection factor which depends on $\hat{p}$, the unit vector pointing from the Earth to the pulsar, $\hat{\Omega}$, the unit vector pointing from the GW source to the Solar System Barycenter (SSB), and $\psi$ the gravitational wave polarization angle.
+The angle between the source and pulsar directions is defined as $\cos{\mu} = - \hat{\Omega} \cdot \hat{p}$.
 The first strain term in Equation~\eqref{eq:freqshift} is the ``Earth term'' and the second is the ``pulsar term''.
 The Earth term is a coherent signal that appears simultaneously across all pulsars.
 The PTA response corresponding to the rotational frequency change is obtained by integrating Equation~\eqref{eq:freqshift}:

 It is also convenient to rewrite the Earth term of dimensionless gravitational wave strain $h(t)$ seen in Equation~\eqref{eq:freqshift} in the matrix form: